backdrop-contrib/sso/README.md

 ------------
 To ensure proper functionality, the following requirements must be met:

-1. Shared User Tables:
-   - The users and sessions tables must be shared between the subdomains.
-   - This allows all subdomains to access the same user and session data.

-2. Cookie Domain Configuration:
-   - In the settings.php file for each subdomain, set the $cookie_domain variable to allow cookies to be shared across subdomains.
-   - Example: `$cookie_domain = '.example.com';`
-   - Replace `example.com` with your actual main domain.

-To ensure the userbase is synchronized, configure both sites to share specific database tables related to users and sessions.
-Here’s an example configuration that can be added to your `settings.php` file to point certain tables on a subdomain website to main domain website's database:
+1. To ensure the userbase and sessions are synchronized across all subdomains, configure each site to share specific database tables related to users and sessions.
+Below is an example configuration that can be added to the `settings.php` file of each subdomain to point these tables to the main domain's database:

 ```php
 $databases['default']['default'] = array(